-First Steps, Inc. (the "Organization") is a not-for-profit corporation located in Nashville, Tennessee, that provides education and care for children with special needs and medical conditions alongside their typically developing peers in an inclusive environment, and supports their families.
+First Steps, Inc. (the "Organization") is a nonprofit corporation located in Nashville, Tennessee, that provides education and care for children with special needs and medical conditions alongside their typically developing peers in an inclusive environment, and supports their families.

 Financial Statement Presentation